Meet Britt Greenland An Artist From The Pacific Northwest

 In a "hey, life is short ( Covid )" move in spring of 2021, with lots of spousal encouragement, I opened Britt Greenland Gallery in North Bend, WA.
-Having this space to show and teach has been a joy to my heart!
-The Gallery has a view of Mt.
+Having this space to show and teach was a joy to my heart!
+The Gallery had a view of Mt.
 Si, which has its own weather pattern that is fascinating and inspiring.
-At the end of July 2022, the gallery will move to virtual-only temporarily.
-During this time, I'll do some adventure painting (Self-supported, self-guided 6-week bicycle tour with husband) in the former Yugoslavia region.
-Upon my return, I hope to find another beautiful space to show and teach in.
+At the end of July 2022, the gallery moved out of that space and is looking for an ideal new location.

 PS: You won't find me on FB or IG or Twitter.
 I've been free and happy since June 2020.
 My only regret is not leaving sooner.